fly-hiring/be-elixir-challenge/README.md

 * What would you include in the next iteration of this feature?
 * If you wanted to implement something, but didn't have time for it, tell us about it, and why it was important.
 * Any other comments, questions, or thoughts that came up.

+_Note: these are just examples for you to take inspiration from.
+You don't need to answer each question explicitly._

 ## Tips, more information, etc.